-For this reason, ST would influence the mechanical properties.
-However, Table 5 reports the values of compressive modulus and maximum stress.
+For this reason, the ST would influence the mechanical properties.
+However, Table 5 reports the values of the compressive modulus and the maximum stress.

-The current analysis was focused on the assessment of the optimal set of process/instrument parameters for the fabrication of PCL/HA nanocomposite scaffolds with minimal fabrication time, however avoiding to compromise the structural integrity and reproducibility features.
+The current analysis was focused on the assessment of the optimal set of process/instrument parameters for the fabrication of PCL/HA nanocomposite scaffolds with minimal fabrication time but avoiding compromise to the structural integrity and reproducibility features.

-Accordingly, all the parameters were selected to find a value of RW equivalent to the inner diameter of the employed nozzle (400 µm).
+Accordingly, all the parameters were selected to find a value of the RW that was equivalent to the inner diameter of the employed nozzle (400 µm).

-As frequently stressed in the literature [25], additive manufacturing techniques based on extrusion/injection methods (i.e., fused deposition modelling/3D fibre deposition) enable the possibility to control architectures, pore size and distribution, consequently leading to the development of 3D scaffolds with tailored mechanical and mass transport properties.
+As frequently stressed in the literature [25], additive manufacturing techniques based on extrusion/injection methods (i.e., fused deposition modelling/3D fibre deposition) enable the possibility of controlling the architectures, pore size, and distribution, consequently leading to the development of 3D scaffolds with tailored mechanical and mass transport properties.

-In this context, the present study analysed the effect of PT, DV, SRV and ST on the RW, which influences pore size and porosity, as well as on the compressive modulus and maximum.
+In this context, the present study analysed the effects of the PT, DV, SRV, and ST on the RW, which influence the pore size and porosity, as well as the compressive modulus and the maximum.

-The interaction of different pairs of parameters on the investigated features of the PCL/HA scaffolds (i.e., RW, compressive modulus and maximum stress) is reported in Figure 3 – Figure 5.
+The interaction of different pairs of parameters on the investigated features of the PCL/HA scaffolds (i.e., RW, compressive modulus, and maximum stress) is reported in Figure 3 –5.

-For example, Figure 3 illustrates the interaction plot for RW, reporting the combined effects (PT and DV, PT and SRV, PT and ST) on the RW.
+For example, Figure 3 illustrates the interaction plot for the RW, reporting the combined effects (PT and DV, PT and SRV, PT and ST) on the RW.

-Similarly, the interaction plots for maximum stress and compressive modulus are shown in Figure 4 and Figure 5, respectively.
+Similarly, the interaction plots for the maximum stress and the compressive modulus are shown in Figures 4 and 5, respectively.

-Table 6 summarizes the optimized set of parameters for the manufacturing of 3D PCL/HA (90/10 w/w) scaffolds characterized by pre-defined value of RW, pore size and porosity, without compromising the structural and mechanical characteristics.
+Table 6 summarises the optimised set of parameters for the manufacturing of 3D PCL/HA (90/10 w/w) scaffolds characterised by a pre-defined value of the RW, pore size, and porosity, without compromising the structural and mechanical characteristics.

-Results from nanoindentation tests on PCL fibres provided values of hardness ranging from 0.43 ± 0.03 GPa to 0.26 ± 0.02 GPa in the investigated load range (Figure 6).
+The results from the nanoindentation tests on the PCL fibres provided values of hardness ranging from 0.43 ± 0.03 GPa to 0.26 ± 0.02 GPa in the investigated load range (Figure 6).

-The inclusion of HA nanoparticles led to an increase in compressive modulus and fibre hardness.
+The inclusion of HA nanoparticles led to an increase in the compressive modulus and the fibre hardness.

-In vitro biological tests were performed to evaluate the influence of the inorganic nanoparticles on the behaviour of hMSCs.
+In vitro biological tests were performed to evaluate the influence of the inorganic nanoparticles on the behaviour of the hMSCs.

 Typical results obtained from the Alamar Blue assay are reported in Figure 7.

-With regard to the biological performances, the Alamar Blue assay was employed to assess cell viability and proliferation.
-This method is based on a redox reaction which occurs in the cell mitochondria.
+With regard to the biological performances, the Alamar Blue assay was employed to assess the cell viability and proliferation.
+This method is based on a redox reaction that occurs in the cell mitochondria.